-2.2 ORBIT PARAMETER MESSAGE (OPM)
+2.1 ORBIT PARAMETER MESSAGE (OPM)

 An OPM specifies the position and velocity of a single object at a specified epoch.
 Optionally, osculating Keplerian elements may be provided.
-Note that a sequence of OPMs for either a single object or for multiple objects may be aggregated into a single Navigation Data Message (NDM) XML file as shown in ANNEX H. This message is suited to exchanges that (1) involve automated interaction and/or human interaction, and (2) do not require high-fidelity dynamic modeling.
+Note that a sequence of OPMs for either a single object or for multiple objects can be aggregated into a single Navigation Data Message (NDM) XML file as described in Section 8.12 and shown in ANNEX H. This message is suited to exchanges that (1) involve automated interaction and/or human interaction, and (2) do not require high-fidelity dynamic modeling.

 The OPM requires the use of a propagation technique to determine the position and velocity at times different from the specified epoch, leading to a higher level of effort for software implementation than for the OEM.

-A 6x6 position/velocity covariance matrix that may be used in the propagation process is optional.
+The OPM also contains an optional 6x6 position/velocity covariance matrix which reflects the uncertainty of the orbit state and may be used in the propagation process to estimate future uncertainties.